ekamperi/ekamperi.github.io/_posts/2020-12-01-kernel-density-estimation.md

 {% endraw %}
 {% endhighlight %}

-So, unless we have screwed things up, if we pass $$h = 1.93513$$ to our KDE, we should get an identical result compared to *Mathematica*.
+Unless we have screwed things up, if we pass $$h = 1.93513$$ to our KDE, we should get an identical result compared to *Mathematica*.

 {% highlight mathematica %}
 {% raw %}